jgemps12/OS3_Process_Simulator_with_Message_Passing/README.md

 OSS: Receiving message from Worker #1 PID 1532283 at time 1:479166666
 OSS: Sending message to Worker #2 PID 1532284 at time 1:479166666
 ```

+A full, real-life example of this output can be viewed by clicking on the **logfile.txt** file in this repository.

 ### Example 3: Process Control Block (PCB) Table Output
 Every half second of simulated system time, a Process Table prints to the console as shown below: